South Australian Housing Trust

 Reviewing lease agreements

-When reviewing a lease agreement Housing SA considers if the tenant has met the conditions of the lease agreement.
+During the review, Housing SA considers if the tenant has met the conditions of their lease agreement.
 This includes assessing if the tenant:

-- has paid rent and any other charges - eg water charges
+- has paid rent and any other charges - eg water, maintenance

 - is maintaining the property, including outside areas

-- is receiving assistance and services they aren't eligible for - eg subletting the property without Housing SA's permission, wrongly paying a reduced rent
+- has received assistance they aren’t eligible for - eg incorrectly paying a subsidised rent

-- isn't using, or allowing the property to be used, for illegal purposes
+- has used, or allowed the property to be used, for illegal purposes

 This policy is based on and complies with:

-- Probationary and fixed term lease agreements guidelines v 1
+- Probationary and fixed term lease agreement guidelines v2

 Related policies and other documents